salvamike/US_Pollution-Project/README.md

 - Features are the variables used to make a prediction.
 Target is the predicted outcome.

 ## Features:
-- State/City
+- City
 - NO2 AQI, CO2 AQI, SO2 AQI, CO AQI
-- Date (in order to see how the pollution has progressed over time) Inspect the relationship between date and pollution levels in certain location
+- Date by year (in order to see how the pollution has progressed over time) Inspect the relationship between year, median aqi (Air Quality Index), and the city over the course of 10 years.

 ## Target:
 - The target VARIABLE is pollution levels, meaning that the goal of the linear regression model is to predict future pollution levels based on historical pollution levels in a given area.